40 Environmental Conditions to a Better Year-Round Resort

 1. Plan Development Must be Shared with Relevant Agencies – any Plans required under these conditions are to contain complete information and to be provided to Squamish Nation, relevant agencies and the public.

-2. Consultation Requirements are Clear – If a condition requires consultation, then the Resort must provide written copies of the plan or studies and a timeframe to the relevant parties, provide a record of such consultation, to the EAO, and take into consideration the views and information provided by the party.
+2. Consultation Requirements are Clear – If a condition requires consultation, then the Resort must provide written copies of the plan or studies and a timeframe to the relevant parties, provide a record of such consultation, to the EAO, and take into consideration and views and information provided by the party.

 3. Satisfaction of Agencies – If a condition requires a plan, then the draft plan must be submitted to the EAO and any recommended changes by the listed Agency be incorporated into the final plan